Aloo Palak Sabzi (Potato Spinach Stir Fry)

 • Add tomatoes and salt and cook for 2-3 minutes until the tomatoes are mushy.

-• Add coriander powder, turmeric powder, and red pepper flakes and saute for another minute.
+• Add coriander powder, turmeric powder, and red pepper flakes, and cook for another minute.

 • Now add the chopped spinach and mix everything well.
-Cover the pan and cook for 3-4 minutes on medium heat.
+Cover the pan and cook for 3-4 minutes.

 Notes

-You can use any vegetable oil or even mustard oil to make this sabzi.
-You can even choose ghee/clarified butter, for a richer taste.
+You can use any cooking oil like sunflower oil, light olive oil, canola oil, or mustard oil to make this sabzi.
+You can also use ghee (clarified butter) for a richer taste.

-Use sweet potatoes instead of regular potatoes, for a healthier version.
+You can use sweet potatoes instead of regular potatoes.

 Adjust the amount of green chilies as per your taste.